 If you were to prioritize different automated testing initiatives, unit testing would be in the top five spots.
 It is a central component of modern digital application QA initiatives.
 Unit testing ensures granular stability and resilience for any large digital application by validating the performance of its component modules.

 Hence, it is important to know in detail about the best practices for unit testing in detail.
-But before going into the best practices, it is important to have a clear understanding of unit testing itself and ensure that all stakeholders within the enterprise are on the same page while discussing and agreeing upon the best practices.
+But before going into the best practices, it is important to have a clear understanding of itself and ensure that all stakeholders within the enterprise are on the same page while discussing and agreeing upon the best practices.

 What is Unit Testing?